marianaballa/marianaballa.github.io/about/index.md

 This is Mariana Balla, but I guess you already know that since you are here...

-I study Information and Communication Technology at the [Faculty of Natural Sciences](http://www.fshn.edu.al/), University of Tirana and work for [Ura](https://ura.design/) as a communications' manager.
-Ura is a design agency which provides its services for "open source" and "internet freedom" projects.
+I study Information and Communication Technology at the [Faculty of Natural Sciences](http://www.fshn.edu.al/), University of Tirana.
 Currently I'm based in Tirana, Albania.

 I'm passionate about free and open source technologies.
 For the past two years I've been a member of [Open Labs Hackerspace](https://openlabs.cc/en/) and since last November I am a board member.
 All board members are girls!